araytiay/rand-rhall/names.md

 #Mavis Keite

-The big bad villain, the head honcho, the head muncho (maybe?).
+The big bad villain, the head honcho.

 #The Ghost of Ernest Rutherford